 Have complications of GERD, such as stricture, Barrett’s esophagus or suffer from extraesophageal reflux (caused by irritation by gastric content of the voice box or lungs and presenting with throat burning, hoarseness, chronic cough and asthma-like symptoms.

-Among patients suffering from reflux, regurgitation, aspiration of gastric content and difficulty swallowing, there is a group of patients who experience Paraesophageal or giant Hiatal Hernia (intrathoracic stomach when more tham 30% of stomach herniates into the chest).
+Among patients suffering from reflux, regurgitation, aspiration of gastric content and difficulty swallowing, there is a group of patients who experience Paraesophageal or giant Hiatal Hernia (intrathoracic stomach when more than 30% of stomach herniates into the chest).
 Symptomatic patients are also treated with Laparoscopic Fundoplication with Hiatal Hernia repair.
-The presence of large hiatal hernia is associated with more severe symptoms and can cause the stomach or other organs to become stangulated within the hernia.
+The presence of large hiatal hernia is associated with more severe symptoms and can cause the stomach or other organs to become srangulated within the hernia.
 This group of patients has only one reliable treatment option – Laparoscopic Hiatal Hernia, often with the need for mesh to reinforce the weak area.

 A related procedure is utilized for a condition called Achalasia.
 This disease present with similar symptoms and is caused by inability of esophagus to contract and push food down into the stomach.
 At the junction with the stomach esophageal muscles looses ability to relax for food bolus passage creating a stricture-like narrowing.
 The only long-term effective treatment for this condition is Heller’s myotomy (incision of the scarred, non-relaxing muscle).
 This procedure is also combined with partial fundoplication for better functional results.